Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ## Summary

-The current behaviour of Implementation by delegation has a number of unnecessary limitations.
+The current behaviour of Implementation by delegation has a number of limitations.
 There are also situations where behaviour might be unexpected.
 To rectify this, we propose the following: